fredrwes/Publications/README.md

 # Publications

-Welcome to my GitHub!
+Welcome!
 Here you will find Python source code that was used to import, process and plot geochemical data for publications.
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 ## Wesenlund et al. (2021) - Marine and Petroleum Geology